PoSh82/Checktool/README.md

 With this PowerShell script you'll be able to automatically lookup for email addresses from a list which are stored to a csv file whith the SHA256 hash of the address.

 The script combines the URL and the SHA256 hash of the email address and post the request.
-Then it stores the information in a dump file and then it is looking for the specific text, if the email address is in the databse.
+Then it stores the information in a dump file and then it is looking for the specific text, if the email address is in the database.
-It will also show the date and the specific website where this email was used.
+It will also show the date and the specific website where this email address has been used.

 Use the file: get_all_smtp_addresses.ps1 to export all email addresses from a specific distribution list.
 Define the distribution list name in the row 13.